SWIM-ucf/SWIM/README.md

 # SWIM (Simple Web Interface for eMulation)

 This was originally developed by Kevin Cahalan, Jerrett Longworth, Huy Nguyen, Evan Raiford, and Jimmie Smith at UCF as a senior design project.
+Version 2 was developed by Ryan Harding, Cay Henning, Cameron McDougal, and Brooks McKinley as their senior design project.

 ![Screenshot of Swim V1](media/swimv2-screenshot.png)